 Are you ready to expand upon your Foundation Degree or diploma relating to Early Childhood?
 Do you want to progress your qualification into a full honours degree?
 Do you want to do it all without leaving work?
-Our BA (Hons) Professional Studies (Early Childhood) progression route is designed to be studied for alongside your career working with young children.
-This flexible qualification means you’ll remain in employment whilst undertaking the course, having already completed a suitable Foundation Degree or Higher Education Diploma in Early Childhood.
+Our BA (Hons) Professional Studies in Early Childhood progression route is designed to be studied for alongside your career working with young children.
 This flexible qualification means you’ll remain in employment or volunteering whilst undertaking the course, having already completed a suitable Foundation Degree or Higher Education Diploma in Early Childhood.
 The programme is the natural progression for those who have previously studied our Foundation Degree in Professional Studies (Early Childhood).
 The course provides you with a unique learning opportunity, studying alongside others working or volunteering in a variety of services such as education, and health and social care for children aged between 0 and 8 years.
 The course aims to provide you with an insight into effective management and leadership within the children’s workforce.
-You’ll have the opportunity to develop your understanding of the complex factors that prevent children from reaching their potential and work on your application of problem-solving skills in addressing these.
-This course allows you to study and continue to work.
-It is a flexible qualification covering the broad range of settings and contexts in which services such as education, health and social care are provided for 0 – 8-year-olds.
-Students undertaking the course remain in employment, or as volunteers, over the academic year in the same manner as the Foundation Degree.
-The progression route offers opportunities to critically evaluate practice through a detailed analysis of the systems, procedures and changes that contribute to your field of study.
-This course will promote your professional formation as a reflective practitioner and modules will cover topics such as leading people and teams, promoting quality, new models of practice and contemporary issues such as current political and social trends.
-In addition, the undertaking of an independent research study will support your continuing development as a leading practitioner within the children’s workforce.
-There is a variety of assessment methods which are spread out throughout the academic year.
-These include a peer-led seminar, essay, a group discussion, portfolio and research report.
-All assessments allow you to reflect on your practice and theory as you evidence your learning.
-Graduate opportunities have enabled our students to attain managerial positions within their sector, to lead practice with their setting.
-Many go on to further study to become teachers through our PGCE routes, or gain a professional status.
-Others take on professional roles in areas such as special educational needs, mentoring, subject support, school, family and welfare liaison roles in the wider educational community and with local authorities working with the full range of age groups and sectors.
+You will have the opportunity to develop your understanding of the complex factors that contribute to children’s learning and development.
+Building on your previous knowledge and understanding gained from your foundation degree, this course aims to stretch and deepen your understanding of how to support children by exploring alternative and international perspectives to child development.
 Find out more: https://www.bishopg.ac.uk/course/profstudec/

 Qualified teacher status (QTS)